felo/sportai-web/README.md

    d.
 Click **Edit** button

    e.
-Delete any existing CORS configuration and paste this (includes localhost for development):
+Delete any existing CORS configuration and paste this (includes localhost for development and production):
    ```json
    [
      {